 Most wallets are free to download but hardware wallets come with a small price tag.
 Typically, the more expensive the hardware wallet, the more feature-rich it is and the more cryptocurrencies it supports.

-Ultimately, it’s on you to assess how valuable secure cryptocurrency storage is.
+Ultimately, you must assess how valuable secure cryptocurrency storage is.

-Are you wanting to store popular cryptos like bitcoin (BTC) or ether (ETH)?
+Do you want to store popular cryptos like bitcoin (BTC) or ether (ETH)?
 Or are you looking to store a more diverse range of cryptocurrencies?
 No single wallet is compatible with every cryptocurrency that exists.
 Some wallets only support one cryptocurrency, while others support thousands.

 For cryptocurrencies that are native to non-Ethereum blockchains, you may find that popular hardware wallets do not support them.
 In these cases, the project behind the cryptocurrency will typically offer its own wallet—or be closely affiliated with another entity which maintains the wallet.